 That’s because a few days after the surgery, it felt like a ton of bricks hit me.
 The surgery caused the worst vertigo of my life and lasted weeks.
 I couldn’t do anything but lie very still.
 I couldn’t read.
 I couldn’t watch TV.
 I could barely sit up to drink.

-That’s why it’s important for people not to walk and talk on video calls.
-It’s dizzying, especially for lipreaders.
+It’s important for people not to walk and talk on video calls because it’s dizzying, especially for lipreaders.
 Anyway, after the cochlear implant vertigo attack, I received a referral to a vestibular specialist.
 It was here I finally learned that my lifelong problem with vertigo is due to being born deaf.

 This aroused my curiosity.
 So, I looked up statistics about vestibular disorders and deafness.
 The Association Between Hearing Loss and Vestibular Disorders study has found 70 percent of deaf and hard of hearing children with sensorineural hearing loss have a vestibular disorder.